 - Is the same ratio used for noncredit teaching as for credit teaching?

 - How are classes like “private music lessons,” that are paid by the hour counted in the load calculation?

 - How are classes that are paid by the student, such as co-ops, special projects, etc. counted in the load calculation?

 - How are assignments paid as a stipend such as Theater Director, Band Director, club advisor, etc. calculated for work hours?

 - What about classes taught over five weeks, eight weeks, or other periods less than the entire term?

 - Can I sign a waiver of healthcare insurance and teach more load hours than the limit?

 - How is substitute pay calculated into the limit?

-- What is the work hour limit for someone who is teaching and performing other temporary work as described in question 5?
+- What is the work hour limit for someone who is teaching and performing other part-time work as described in question 5?

 - How will an adjunct faculty employee overseeing internships calculate their hours worked for that portion of their assignment?